 We’re getting down with the comfort today.
 Last time I looked, it was still February, still cold, and there’s still snow in the forecast, which means comfort is a must ’round here.

 Comfort and EASE.
 Easy Instant Pot recipes – that’s what!
 I’ve been playing around with several IP recipes lately (as you may know already) and I’m loving throwing in the ingredients, letting it do its thing, and then eating dinner!
+While they usually lend themselves to meat-filled recipes, I’ve been loving a variety of vegetarian dinner recipes made in that good ol’ pressure cooker!

 So growing up, we used to make a boxed version (yep, another one of those) of Red Beans and Rice.
 We’d add sausage, let it simmer, and then a quick and easy dinner was ready.